Yousefbahr/Pattern-Matching-Model/README.md

 # Product-Matching-Model
-A pattern-matching model for identifying medication names, utilizing a Siamese network.
-This model takes an input, which can be in either Arabic or English, and computes a similarity score between the input and a database of formatted medication names.
-The Siamese network compares the input to the database entries and determines the degree of similarity, helping to identify the most relevant matches.
+The model uses a Siamese network for pattern matching to identify medication names.
+It accepts inputs in either Arabic or English and calculates a similarity score between the input and entries in a database of formatted medication names.
+The Siamese network compares the input against each database entry and computes a similarity degree, returning the top k most similar candidates.
+To refine this process, a string matching algorithm is applied to identify and return the most similar medication name.

-**The model achieved an accuracy of 99% on test data.**
+- **When the model identifies a match as similar, it is accurate 95% of the time.**
+- **The model successfully classifies 91% of all similar matches correctly.**

-**The process of finding a match takes between 200 and 400 milliseconds.**
+- **The process of finding a match takes between 200 and 400 milliseconds.**

 ## Architecture